Court-Pencil/Trailblazers/README.md

 ## User Goals

+Trailblazers was designed with a strong focus on user-centered design, reflecting the needs of LGBTQ+ hikers of all experience levels.
+The site ensures every visitor can easily find information, feel welcomed, and join in on upcoming community events.

 - User friendly navigation and responsive design.
 - Find inclusive hiking events.
 - Learn about hike locations and details.